 I am inspired by light and shadow, how color works together to make areas pulse and recede, and the way brush strokes and layers of paint can influence emotional responses to a work.
 My work is expressionistic, in a realistic manner.
 I paint on black allowing some of the black to show through; this contrasts against the brightness of the colors in a way similar to the luminosity found in batik.

 I have been painting for twenty years, more seriously since 2007, and nearly daily since 2010.
 Committing to a daily painting has caused a great maturation in my technique; my decision-making process has become intuitive and automatic, to the point where my efficiency has reached epic proportions.
 I need to be able to paint a work quickly and usually in one sitting, or it doesn’t feel as “fresh” as I like it.
-Often when a piece isn’t working I find it easier to gesso over it and start again.
+Often when a piece isn’t working I find it easier to

 My influences have been literary, spiritual, personal and artistic.
 I read voraciously, fiction and non, and prefer visual writers and poetry.
 John Singer Sargent’s brushstrokes caught my eye through their tangible translation of the sense of touch in a brushstroke, and Alice Neel’s psychological portraits have demonstrated how to explain personality through the use of contrast and color.
 Of course, Vincent VanGogh’s hysterical and wise use of textured and energetic line have encouraged me since childhood.